-Using Everything the Almond Orchard Grows
+Using Everything the Orchard Grows

 The nutritious almonds we eat1 grow in a shell, protected by a hull, on a tree.
 The trees store carbon and are transformed into electricity at the end of their lives, the shells become livestock bedding, and the hulls are used as dairy feed.
 Nothing goes to waste.
-California Almond farmers and processors have always taken responsibility for these coproducts—the hulls, shells and trees—getting the most out of the resources used to grow almonds and ensuring they’re put to beneficial use rather than sent to landfill.
+California almond farmers and processors have always taken responsibility for these coproducts—the hulls, shells and trees—getting the most out of the resources used to grow almonds and ensuring they’re put to beneficial use rather than sent to landfill.

 Almond trees capture and store a significant amount of carbon over their 25-year life cycle, and using the trees’ hulls, shells and woody biomass is key to reducing carbon emissions and environmental impact.
-Considering the inherent properties of trees and current uses of almond coproducts, current almond farming practices are offsetting about 50% of their carbon emissions.2 With further production improvements and policy changes, the California Almond community could eventually be carbon neutral, or even carbon negative.
+Considering the inherent properties of trees and traditional uses of almond coproducts, current almond farming practices are offsetting about 50% of their carbon emissions.2 With further production improvements and policy changes, the California almond community could eventually be carbon neutral, or even carbon negative.

-Within the larger context of food, researcher Dr. Alissa Kendall states, "California almonds have a lower carbon footprint than many other nutrient-dense foods."
+Within the larger context of food, researcher Dr. Alissa Kendall states, "California almonds have a lower carbon footprint than many other nutrient-dense foods".

 Mimicking Mother Nature

 Healthy soils are vital to backyard gardens and almond orchards alike.
-Just as a tree falling in the forest provides nutrients to those around it, researchers are working on projects, funded by Almond Board of California and the almond community, to explore the potential for recycling almond coproducts back into the soil and how that might affect orchard health.
+Just as a tree falling in the forest provides nutrients to those around it, researchers are working on projects, funded by the Almond Board of California and the almond community, to explore the potential for recycling almond coproducts back into the soil and how that might affect orchard health.